-Markets have now corrected to the 33,400 levels, which is a good 7 per cent correction from peak levels.
+Markets have now corrected to the 35,400 levels, which is a good 7 per cent higher from low levels.
 Picking the best small cap stocks is never easy in a rising market.
 However, we have picked some very good ones, which can generate good returns in the medium to long term.
 Take a look at some of the best small cap stocks that can be purchased in 2018.

 NCC is a company in the construction business and has presence in almost every sphere of this area, including real estate and commercial.